Curricular/CarND-LaneLines-P1/README.md

 ## Potential shortcoming

-if the lightness of the image differs a lot, the result might be slightly influenced
+1. if the lightness of the image differs a lot, the result might be slightly influenced
+2. if the lanes are too bended, the program may not get the expected results

 ---